-Diagnostic Information (Optional)
+Diagnostic Information (Mandatory)

-Diagnostic Information (Optional) Diagnosis of a developmental disability by a member of College of Physicians and Surgeons or College of Psychologists Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation/alternate expectations as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Formal diagnosis by a licensed member of the College of Physicians and Surgeons or Occupational Therapist or Physiotherapist Report

+Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
 Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
-Form 07) Psychological assessment WF: AS/TAPs Tests, Brigance Life Skills Developmental Assessment conducted by an audiologist Assessment conducted by an optometrist or ophthalmologist to assess visual acuity Occupational Therapist Report Physiotherapist Report Community Agency Reports Community agency input Parent perspective / in-put / view Student's views, concerns and hopes Psychological Assessment showing compromised cognitive abilities and daily living skills.
+Form 07) Human or technical support is provided to aid with physical limitations or deficiencies within the learning environment.
+Community Agency In-Put Occupational Therapist Report Physiotherapist Report Documented support provided for physical care and the need for assistance with activities of daily living are documented.
+Parent perspective / in-put / view Student's views, concerns and hopes Medical diagnosis of a physical handicap requiring assistance around the school facility